An automatic system to detect equivalence between iterative algorithms: Preliminaries

 It is straightforward to check that $\bH$ and $\tilde \bH$ have the same transfer function.
 Therefore, whether we apply the linear system $\bH$ or $\tilde \bH$, the same input sequence $\bu$ will produce the same output sequence $\by$, although the respective states $x^k$ and $\tilde x^k$ will generally be different.
 So although the state-space realization $(A,B,C,D)$ depend on the coordinates used to represent states $x^k$, the transfer function is invariant under linear transformations.

 This invariance is the key to understanding when two optimization algorithms are the same, even if they look different as written.
-For example, this idea alone suffices to show that algorithms \ref{algo1} and \ref{algo2} are equivalent.
+For example, this idea alone suffices to show that \cref{algo1,algo2} are equivalent. \mnote{Better way to connect this idea to optimization?}

 \titleparagraph{Minimal realizations} Every set of appropriately-sized state-space parameters $(A,B,C,D)$ produces a transfer matrix whose entries are rational functions of $z$.
 Closer inspection of the formula $\hat H(z) = C(zI-A)^{-1}B + D$ reveals that $\hat H(z) \to D$ as $z\to\infty$.
 Therefore, the rational entries of $\hat H(z)$ must be \emph{proper}: the degree of the numerator cannot exceed the degree of the denominator.
 Moreover, the degree of the common denominator of all entries of $\hat H(z)$ cannot exceed $n$ (the size of the matrix $A$).

-The converse is also true: given any transfer matrix $\hat H(z)$ whose entries are proper with common denominator degree $n$, there exists a realization $(A,B,C,D)$ where $A$ has size at most $n$ whose transfer function is $\hat H(z)$.
+Further, given any transfer matrix $\hat H(z)$ whose entries are proper, there exists at least one realization $(A,B,C,D)$ whose transfer function is $\hat H(z)$.
 Any realization of $\hat H(z)$ for which the size of $A$ is as small as possible is called \emph{minimal}.
-All minimal realizations of $\hat H(z)$ are related by an invertible state transformation via a suitably chosen invertible matrix $Q$, as in~\eqref{eqp11}.
+All minimal realizations of $\hat H(z)$ are related by an invertible state transformation via a suitably chosen invertible matrix $Q$, as in \cref{eqp11}.

 Realizations can be non-minimal when the transfer function has factors that cancel from both the numerator and denominator.
 For example, the following pair of state-space equations both have the same transfer function: